DIA-HARM: Dialectal Disparities in Harmful Content Detection Across 50 English Dialects: Limitations

 \section{Limitations}

 Our study has several limitations that inform future research directions.

 \paragraph{Dialect Transformation Scope.} Our dialectal transformations via Multi-VALUE are rule-based approximations grounded in eWAVE---a peer-reviewed linguistic atlas covering 235 features across 12 grammatical categories with $>$95\% native speaker acceptability \cite{ziems-etal-2023-multi}.
 While this establishes a controlled framework that isolates morphosyntactic effects from confounding factors---topic, domain, author style---it may not fully capture pragmatic, discourse-level, or broader sociolinguistic variation.
 We frame our findings as a \textit{lower bound}: if detectors fail on controlled morphosyntactic variation, they will likely degrade further on natural dialect text---where pragmatic, lexical, and discourse-level variation compounds the challenge.
-Future work should (a)~validate Multi-VALUE transformations against natural dialect corpora, and (b)~develop LLM-based dialect transformation approaches that capture variation beyond rule-based morphosyntax.
+Future work should (a)~validate Multi-VALUE transformations against natural dialect corpora, and (b)~develop LLM-based dialect transformation approaches using advance technique such as Chain-of-Interactions \cite{lucas-etal-2025-chain} and LLM-as-a-judge\cite{gu2024survey} that capture variation, validate dialectal quality, features and modifications beyond rule-based morphosyntax.

 We note that no existing dataset contains human-authored disinformation written natively in non-SAE dialects; constructing such a resource, through community-partnered data collection across 3--5 high-impact dialects (e.g., AAVE, Singlish, Nigerian English), is a priority for future work and would enable direct validation of whether the performance gaps observed on synthetic transformations persist on naturally occurring dialectal disinformation.